Thannarot/isce_v2.0.0/README.txt

 Synthetic Aperture Radar (InSAR) data.
 The framework aspects of it have been designed as a general software development framework.
 It may have additional utility in a general sense for building other types of software packages.
-In its InSAR aspect ISCE supports data from many space-borne satellites and we continue to increase the number of sensors supported.
-At this time the sensors that are supported are the following: ALOS, COSMO_SKYMED, ENVISAT, ERS, KOMPSAT5, RADARSAT1, RADARSAT2, and  TERRASARX.
+In its InSAR aspect ISCE supports data from many space-borne satellites and one air-borne platform.
+We continue to increase the number of sensors supported.
+At this time the sensors that are supported are the following: ALOS, ALOS2, COSMO_SKYMED, ENVISAT, ERS, KOMPSAT5, RADARSAT1, RADARSAT2, RISAT1, Sentinel1,
+TERRASARX, and UAVSAR.

 Starting with svn revision number r1349 (2014-03-28) ISCE was converted to work with Python3.
 From that point forward major development has been limited to